plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/dedicated-server/dedicated-server.md

 ## Introduction

-Welcome to the dedicated server order wizard.
-Here you will find a description of the available configuration options and how to order a new dedicated server.
+Welcome to the Dedicated Server order wizard.
+Here it is described which configuration options are available and how a new Dedicated Server can be ordered.

 Below, we will guide you step by step through the ordering process and explain the individual options and input fields.